Nosherwan/fetchi/README.md

-# fetchi
+# Fetchi
-A whatwg-fetch wrapper for simple web requests.
+A whatwg-fetch function wrapper for simple web requests. :)